booboo-at-gluga-de/TLS4Developers_Workshop/exercises/B3/README.md

 __IMPORTANT:__ For fully verifying a certificate presented to you by your communication partner, make sure you do not only check the validity of the certificate but also to check it for revocation.
 Your communication partner might be a server you are connecting to (presenting a server certificate) or - in mTLS usecase - also a client (authenticating by a client certificate).

 Most Browsers nowadays do check revocation of server certificates by default.
 Other software components and libraries often (by default) don't.
 Make sure to configure a proper check!
-(You will do this in one example in a few moments.)
+(You will do this in an example in a few moments.)

 Each certificate contains the URL where the according CRL can be retrieved, or the URL of the according OCSP responder.
 Or if you are really lucky: Both (in this case you have the free choice on which to use).